IchiiDev/short.io/README.md

 - Added the `getByOriginalURL()` function to get a link object by querying it's originalURL.
 - Removed useless functions parameters
 - Corrected JS Doc errors
+### `v1.3.0`: Statistics 🥳
+- Added domain, clicks and links stats methods
+- Fixed some code execution errors
+- Removed useless constants from the code
 ## What's coming ?
-- [x] New API endpoints handling and functions
-- [ ] Add more classes to improve package ergonomics
+- [ ] Add more classes to improve package ergonomics => V2 (TypeScript)
-- [x] Improve bulk functions
+- [ ] Global rewrite of the package in TS to improve documentation and code quality + user ergonomic => V2

+V2 will come directly as the next update, there wont be any 1.4.0 for domain management (Theses methods will be added along with the V2)

 <br/><br/>
 <p align="center"><strong><i>IchiiDev/short.io is not affiliated to the website and enterprise <a href="" target="_blank">short.io</a>.</i></strong></p>